Our use of Cookies

 A paper Phytosanitary Certificate will still be issued If your goods are transiting through the Republic of Ireland, or if they have undergone chemical treatment via pesticides or fungicides.

 In some instances, technical problems may delay an ePhyto being received by Northern Ireland.
-If this delay elapses five hours, the ePhyto will be issued as a paper Phytosanitary Certificate instead.
+If this delay exceeds five hours, you will be issued with a paper Phytosanitary Certificate instead.
 You will receive an automatic email explaining this, and you can expect a scanned copy to be emailed to you and a paper copy to be sent to you by post.

 How can I track my ePhyto's progress?